 Shop Sapa Markets

 The local Sapa markets are a feast for the eyes and the taste buds, even at their new location on the other side of the lake, about a 15-minute walk from the centre of town.
-While the purpose built new market doesn’t have the same atmosphere and character of the old market that was in the heart of town, which was easily one of our favourite markets in Vietnam, it’s still worth a visit and shopping here is definitely one of the things to do in Sapa for lovers of textiles and handicrafts, while eating here is a must for foodies.
+While the purpose built new market doesn’t have the same atmosphere and character of the old market that was in the heart of town, which was easily one of our favourite markets in Vietnam, it’s still worth a visit and shopping here is definitely one of the best things to do in Sapa for lovers of textiles and handicrafts, while eating here is a must for foodies.

 Fresh produce, just plucked or picked that day, is in abundance at the stalls outside and along the perimeter of the market, while inside the market steam rises from enormous pots of stock from which cooks ladle bowls of soup.
 If you only taste one thing, make sure you try the local cakes that the ladies make at the stalls outside.

 The upstairs section of the market is also the place to buy souvenirs, with an abundance of colourful textiles, costumes and crafts to choose from, some being made right at the stall while the ladies wait for customers.
 Skip the factory-made souvenirs at the stalls downstairs, primarily aimed at Vietnamese and Chinese tourists.
 I’ll cover handicrafts and shopping in more detail in another post.